 This method puts the power in your child’s hands.
 They have the tokens and they turn them in when they want.

 All of our power struggles and negotiations stopped completely when we instituted this when my son was younger.
-When the tokens are gone they are gone.
+When the tokens are gone, they’re gone.
 He did suggest a few times that I could make more tokens, but I simply explain the reasoning to him– too much TV isn’t good and the tokens help us remember how much he has watched.

 I also love the fact that the tokens are not rewards.
-Just like saying “no dessert until you finish all of your dinner” can create unhealthy associations with sweets (e.g., when I feel bad I eat sweets), making technology the reward “you can’t watch TV until you read a book” could create the same kinds of problems.
-I don’t want my son to put TV or iPad games above reading, if I do that in a reward system he will definitely do that as well.
+Just like saying “no dessert until you finish all of your dinner” can create unhealthy associations with sweets (e.g., when I feel bad I eat sweets), making technology the reward, “you can’t watch TV until you read a book” could create the same kinds of problems.
+Why is TV the reward and reading the requirement here?

-Having tokens that just are (not rewards or things to take away) is a way to empower kids to be in charge of their own screen time.
+Having tokens that are just a tool (not rewards or things to take away) is a way to empower kids to be in charge of their own screen time.

 And just for fun, I created a free printable with two TV tokens and one iPad token.
 Printable version here: SCREEN TIME TOKENS